encode/httpcore/README.md

 * To provide a reusable low-level client library, that other packages can then build on top of.
-* To provide a *really clear interface split* between the networking code and client logic, so that each is easier to understand and reason_phrase about in isolation.
+* To provide a *really clear interface split* between the networking code and client logic, so that each is easier to understand and reason about in isolation.